 As the Students’ Association Chief Executives, the President and Vice President are the official representatives of the student body.
-They set the agenda for SA Government and are responsible for implementing of all legislation passed by the Senate.
-They work closely with the heads of the other branches as well as the Senate Committees to ensure strong success.
+They set the agenda for SA Government and are responsible for the implementation of all legislation passed by the Senate.
+They work closely with the heads of the other SA branches as well as the Senate Committees to ensure strong success.

 Class Year: 2015 Major: Economics, Health Policy Hometown: Syracuse, NY Involvement on Campus: Class Council, GlobeMed, Meridian Society, Alpha Kappa Psi, Teaching Assistant